-Recently, several DNN approaches were proposed to estimate image memorability, which significantly improve the prediction accuracy.
-Specifically, Khosla \textit{et al.} \cite{khosla2015understanding} trained the MemNet on a large-scale database, achieving a splendid prediction performance close to human consistency.
-In addition, Baveye \textit{et al.} \cite{baveye2016deep} fine-tuned the GoogleNet on the same datatbase of \cite{isola2011makes}, exceeding the performance of handcrafted features mentioned above.
+Recently, DNN is utilized on image memorability.
+For example, Siarohin \textit{et al.} \cite{siarohin2019increasing} proposed applying a neural style transfer algorithm to increase image memorability.
+Moreover, for predicting image memorability, several DNN approaches were proposed to significantly improve the prediction accuracy.
+Specifically, Khosla \textit{et al.} \cite{khosla2015understanding} trained the MemNet on a large-scale database, achieving a splendid prediction performance close to the human consistency.
+In addition, Baveye \textit{et al.} \cite{baveye2016deep} fine-tuned the GoogleNet on the same database of \cite{isola2011makes}, exceeding the performance of handcrafted features mentioned above.
 They also cast light on the importance of balancing emotional bias, when establishing the memorability-related database.
-However, the works of \cite{khosla2015understanding} and \cite{baveye2016deep} only re-trained the single DNNs (e.g., AlexNet and GoogleNet) for predicting image memorability, and did not take advantage of any other features.
+However, the works of \cite{khosla2015understanding} and \cite{baveye2016deep} only re-trained the single DNNs (e.g., AlexNet and GoogleNet), and did not take advantage of any other features for predicting image memorability.

 \textbf{Memorability of faces, objects and outdoor natural scene.} To better understand and predict image memorability, the study of image memorability on certain targets, like faces, objects and outdoor natural scenes, has recently attracted the interests of computer vision researchers \cite{khosla2013modifying,bainbridge2012establishing,bainbridge2013intrinsic,dubey2015makes,Lu2016Predicting}.
 Bainbridge \textit{et al.} \cite{bainbridge2012establishing} firstly established a database for studying the memorability of human face photographs.
 They further explored the contribution of certain traits (e.g., kindness, trustworthiness, etc.) to face memorability, but such traits only partly explain facial memorability.
 Furthermore, \cite{khosla2013modifying} proposed a method to modify the memorability of individual face photographs.